How Often Should You Eat a Day? Myths & Facts About Meal Frequency

 If you want to lose fat or gain weight the most important thing is to adjust your calorie intake accordingly.

-Yes, it is a fact that meal digestion increases your metabolic rate.
-But – it depends on the amount of calories and not how often you eat.
-Eating 900 calories in 3 small meals or just one big meal doesn’t make a difference.(1) Also, research review suggests that, when total daily calorie intake is controlled, eating more often won’t make a significant difference for weight loss.
+It is a fact that meal digestion increases your metabolic rate.
+But, it depends on the amount of calories and not how often you eat.
+Eating 900 calories in three small meals or just one big meal doesn’t make a difference.(1) As long as calories stay the same, eating more often won’t make a significant difference for weight loss, according to research.

 When you eat less, your metabolism has less to digest.
 So, restricting your calories will slow down your metabolic rate, whether you skip meals or not.
-But – that won’t stop you from losing weight.
-Your weight loss will naturally slow down once you have less to lose.
+But – a slower metabolic rate is most likely not the reason why your weight loss stalled. .
+Actually, your weight loss will naturally slow down once you have less to lose.
 It doesn’t mean you are in “starvation mode” and have to eat more often.

 This common myth causes people to eat more and sabotage their diets.
 (Exceptions include conditions like anorexia and rare diseases such as marasmus.)

-That being said, “starving yourself” with a severe caloric restriction over a long period of time is not advised for reasons beyond weight management, such as malnutrition.
+“Starving yourself” with a severe caloric restriction is not advised for health reasons beyond weight management, such as malnutrition that could lead to other serious health issues.

-Still you might be left wondering – what are the real reasons why you should eat more or less often?
+Still, you might be left wondering – are there any reasons why you should eat more or less often?

 Consider eating less often if…